© Unofficial Royalty 2024

 June 16, 2000 – Death of Empress Kōjun (Nagako) of Japan, wife of Emperor Shōwa of Japan, at the Fukiage Ōmiya Palace in Tokyo, Japan; buried at the Musashi Imperial Mausoleum in Tokyo, Japan

-Born Princess Nagako Kuni, she was the eldest daughter of Prince Kuniyoshi Kuni, a lieutenant general in the Imperial Japanese Army and a member of one of the branch houses of the imperial dynasty entitled to provide a successor to the throne of Japan by adoption.
+Born Princess Nagako Kuni, she was the eldest daughter of Prince Kuniyoshi Kuni and a member of one of the branch houses of the imperial dynasty entitled to provide a successor to the throne of Japan by adoption.
 In 1924, she married the future Emperor Hirohito of Japan, now known by his posthumous name Emperor Shōwa.
 The couple had five daughters and two sons including Emperor Akihito.
 In 1926, when Hirohito’s father Emperor Taishō died of a heart attack at the age of 47, Hirohito began his 62-year reign as Emperor of Japan and Nagako became Empress of Japan.
 Empress Nagako performed her duties according to tradition.
-After her husband’s death in 1989, Nagako assumed the title of Empress Dowager and she remained in seclusion for the rest of her life due to her ill health.
+After her husband died in 1989, Nagako assumed the title of Empress Dowager and she remained in seclusion for the rest of her life due to her ill health.
 In 1995, she became the longest-living Dowager Empress of Japan, breaking the record of Empress Kanshi, who died in 1102.
 On June 16, 2000, at her home, the Fukiage Ōmiya Palace in Tokyo, Japan, Dowager Empress Nagako died at the age of 97.
 She is now known by her posthumous name Empress Kōjun.

 Unofficial Royalty: Empress Kōjun of Japan